Power, Culture + Institutional Accountability

 Each spring, Elisabeth visits California State University, Dominguez Hills, to teach Professor Thomas Lanefeld’s Biology class.
-With career paths in social services, students are taught various topics, including healthy eating habits and being a change agent in the social services sector.
+With career paths in social services, students are taught topics such as healthy eating habits and being a change agent in the sector.

 Endorsements and praise.